Home/Journal

 • Broken external doors or windows that compromise security

-For genuine emergencies, your landlord or their agent should have an out-of-hours contact number.
-If you rent through Ascot Knight, our emergency maintenance line is available around the clock.
+For genuine emergencies, your landlord or letting agent should have an out-of-hours contact number.
+If you rent through a properly managed property, this service should be available around the clock.
+You shouldn't have to wait until 9am to report a burst pipe.

-One of the biggest advantages of renting through a professionally managed property is the maintenance process.
-At Ascot Knight, every repair request is logged, categorised by urgency, and assigned to a vetted contractor from our network across Teesside.
+One of the biggest advantages of renting through a professionally managed property is the repair process itself.
+Every repair request is logged, categorised by urgency, and assigned to a vetted contractor.

-Reporting repairs does not need to be confrontational.
+Reporting repairs doesn't need to be confrontational.
 Most landlords want to maintain their properties — it protects their investment.
-But knowing your rights and following the correct process ensures that when issues arise, they are resolved quickly and without unnecessary stress.
+But knowing your rights and following the correct process ensures that when issues arise, they're resolved quickly and without unnecessary stress.